-Are you strong in math and science?
-Do you enjoy discovering how items are powered?
-Do you like working on teams or in groups?
-You should pursue a Bachelor of Science degree in Electrical Engineering at the University of North Texas.
+Do you enjoy discovering how electronics are powered?
+Are you strong in physics and math classes?
+Do you want to work with emerging technologies?
+Then, you should pursue a Bachelor of Science degree in Electrical Engineering at the University of North Texas.

-Electrical engineers research, test, design and develop electrical and electronic equipment and devices.
-You can see influences of electrical engineering in:
+Electrical engineers research, test, design and develop electrical and electronic equipment.
+Their skills are highly marketable in developing:

-We have state-of-the-art instructional and research laboratories that offer fascinating possibilities for study and research for undergraduate and graduate students.
-They include:
+You’ll also have access to state-of-the-art instructional and research labs that offer fascinating study and research possibilities.
+They include the:

-Our faculty members are experienced and accomplished scholars and researchers.
-Among them is Parthasarathy Guturu who has received three U.S. patents for his innovative work on wireless networks and advanced intelligent network applications that have been incorporated into products at Nortel Networks.
-Students have earned prestigious scholarships from NASA’s Aeronautics Scholarship Program, which includes two years of financial support and a summer internship at a NASA research center.
+Our faculty members are experienced and skilled scholars and researchers.
+They’ve helped students earn prestigious scholarships from NASA’s Aeronautics Scholarship Program, which includes two years of financial support and a summer internship at a NASA research center.

 Located four miles north of the main campus and serviced by a free shuttle, Discovery Park houses the College of Engineering and the electrical engineering department.
-This nearly 290-acre research facility encourages the development and commercialization of new ideas.
-It also brings together academic laboratories, offices and classrooms to maximize the potential for creativity, collaboration and technology innovation.
-Our students are preparing for exciting engineering careers that solve societal problems, advance technology and improve quality of life for people everywhere.
+This 300-acre research facility encourages the development and commercialization of new ideas by bringing together academic laboratories, offices and classrooms.

-Small classes, which average 20 students, allow you to receive personal attention from faculty members and interact closely with your peers.
-Our lab classes average four students.
+Small classes will allow you to receive personal attention from faculty members and interact closely with your peers.